-Given its simplicity it is an ideal accompaniment to many of the meat or poultry recipes in this book.
+Given its simplicity, it is an ideal accompaniment to many of the meat or poultry recipes in this book.
 It is not much harder to prepare than a simple rice dish and adds no more cooking time.

 This is a simple family dish.
 Easily prepared and suitable for most meals.

-Wash the rice in several changes of water to remove excess starch.
-Cover rice with cold water and soak for 30 minutes.
+- Wash the sella rice in several changes of water to remove excess starch.
+Cover the rice with luke-warm water and soak for 30 minutes.

-Drain the rice, and add to the masala.
+- Drain the rice and add to the masala.
 Mix well, and fry, stirring continuously, for two minutes.
-The grains of rice will start to look translucent, and will be well coated with the masala and oil.
+The grains of rice will start to look translucent and will be well coated with the masala and oil.

-Add the greens peas and mix well.
+- Add the greens peas and mix well.

-Transfer to serving dish by inverting the pot, and serve.
+- Transfer to serving dish by inverting the pot and serve.

-- 200g of uncooked rice is approximately one metric cup.
+- 400g of uncooked rice is approximately two cups.

 - The whole spices are not meant to be eaten.